Houses - Tanner's Lane to Narrow Lane

 May Farm and Tanners Lane.
 Believed to be a farm from the early 1800s.
 Farming ceased around 1965 and the land was sold for housing.
 A Walk Round Hathern house 30

-On the right of picture is Tanners Lane, on the left are houses built by Samuel Price Smith in "The Tanyard"
+On the left of picture is Tanners Lane, on the right are houses built by Samuel Price Smith in "The Tanyard"

 An aerial view of May Farm and surrounds, including Dr. Swan's old surgery (white building centre right).